wp-plugins/php-snippets/readme.txt

 = There's a Bug in the Plugin! =

 Check to make sure the bug is actually in the plugin and not in one of your Snippets.
-This plugin acts mostly as a pass-through.
+This plugin acts mostly as a pass-through, and the error messages should be confined to your code, not mine.
+But if there's something goofy going on, please let me know.

 == Screenshots ==